 Some Tips from Number 1 Auto Transport on Extending your Car’s Longevity

 Just as humans age, so do our cars.
 As time goes on, cars depreciate, vehicle parts degrade, or malfunction, dents, or other accident-related damage may occur.
-Eventually, the ever-increasing cost of maintenance may exceed the vehicle’s value, which may prompt the driver to contemplate the purchase of a new car.
+Eventually, the ever-increasing cost of maintenance may exceed the vehicle’s value, which may prompt the driver to contemplate purchasing a new car.

 1. If you are on the verge of purchasing a new car, the first step is to research.

 It is important to research differences in longevity and reliability by car make and model if it is a long-lasting car you desire.
 While specific makes and models of cars listed as most reliable and longest-lasting may vary year to year, is there a general trend for a specific make and model to consistently rank high in both aforementioned categories?
 If so, it is strongly recommended to keep this particular car in mind for your next purchase.
 For example, Toyotas and Hondas have been demonstrated to have the highest percentage of cars that most frequently can be driven beyond 200,000 miles (Bartlett, 2019).

 2. The first and most important step to help your vehicle drive better for longer is to ensure you follow all maintenance recommendations religiously, regardless of the car’s age.